factorio-rivets/rivets-rs/README.md

 ## License

 This project is licensed under a custom license.
-See the [LICENSE](https://github.com/notnotmelon/rivets?tab=License-1-ov-file) file for details.
+See the [license](https://github.com/notnotmelon/rivets?tab=License-1-ov-file) file for details.
-Any mods released using Rivets must have freely avalible source code.
+Any mods released using Rivets must have freely available source code.

 ```
 1. Any modifications, adaptations, or derivative works (collectively "Mods")